NaidaNozic/Nine-Men-s-Morris-Game/README.md

 # Nine-Men-s-Morris-Game
-Project as part of the "Design Patters" course at the Graz Technical University
+Project as part of the "Design Patterns" course at the Graz Technical University